liferay/liferay-central-test-2/tools/db-upgrade/readme.txt

 can connect your database.
 All Liferay servers must be turned off when performing an upgrade.

-Add B Put any required JDBC drivers into the lib directory.
+Put any required JDBC drivers into the lib directory.
 JAR files in that directory will be available to the upgrade tool.

 To run the upgrade tool in a UNIX environment, execute "run.sh".